Metric Behaviour of the Magnus Embedding: Introduction

 \section{Introduction}

 The Magnus embedding is a valuable tool in the study of free solvable groups.
 If $N$ is a normal subgroup of a (non-abelian) free group $F$ of rank $r$, whose derived subgroup is denoted $N'$, then the Magnus embedding expresses $F/N'$ as a subgroup of the wreath product $\Z^r \wr F/N$.
 The embedding was introduced in 1939 by Wilhelm Magnus \cite{Magn39}, and in the 1950's Fox, with a series of papers \cite{Fox53}, \cite{Fox54}, \cite{Fox56}, \cite{CFL58}, \cite{Fox60}, developed a notion of calculus on free groups which enabled the Magnus embedding to be further exploited.
-We will show the following:
+We will give a geometric definition for the Magnus embedding, with which we show the following:

-\begin{thmspecial} The Magnus embedding $\varphi:F/N' \hookrightarrow Z^r \wr F/N$ is $2$--bi-Lipschitz for an appropriate choice of word metrics. \end{thmspecial}
+\begin{thmspecial} The Magnus embedding $\varphi:F/N' \hookrightarrow \Z^r \wr F/N$ is $2$--bi-Lipschitz for an appropriate choice of word metrics. \end{thmspecial}